Nor'easter causes travel mess on roads, rails

 NJ TRANSIT

+NJ TRANSIT anticipates resuming bus service statewide for Thursday beginning at 4 a.m.
+Rail service on the Northeast Corridor, North Jersey Coast Line and Pascack Valley Line is expected to operate on regular weekday service.

-NJ Transit suspended bus service due to deteriorating weather conditions.
-NJ Transit rail will continue running on a limited weekday train schedule with system-wide cross-honoring, but service has been temporarily suspended on multiple lines.
+NJ Transit rail ran Wednesday on a limited weekday train schedule with system-wide cross-honoring, but service was temporarily suspended on multiple lines.

 --Atlantic City Rail Line service is suspended in both directions between Philadelphia 30th Street and Atlantic City due to signal problems.